 I’m not saying that you need to do that.
 Not only is that impractical, but it’s foolish.
 The Hero’s Journey doesn’t always mean a dramatic departure from normal life but involves strategic baby steps taken on a daily basis that gradually take you closer to the path that you feel is right for you.
 It does not have to shake up the foundation on which you’ve built your life.

 No matter how you plan to take the journey, don’t delay taking action to change your life for the better.
 Life isn’t a dress rehearsal – This-is-it!
-Your time is limited, and if you want to make the best of it, you’ve got to develop the discernment to figure out whether or not you’re on the best path for you and blaze your own trail.
+Your time is limited, and if you want to make the best of it, you’ve got to develop the discernment to figure out whether or not you’re on the best path.

 The path to success is not clear-cut and straight.
 In fact, it resembles an obstacle course with lots of twists, turns, and temptations along the way.
 We all want to walk the path that takes us to our destiny, but how do we know if we are on the path of truth?